-- 6) No current or previously successful challenges to licensure. - 7) No history of involuntary termination of Medical Staff membership at another organization. - 8) No history of voluntary limitation, reduction, denial, or loss of clinical privileges at another organization. - 9) No final judgment adverse to the applicant in a professional liability action. - A completed application must be submitted within three (3) calendar days of temporary privileges being granted and credentialing completed. - 2.
-Expedited Process: Renewal privileges are those privileges that can be approved by the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging via a virtual meeting.
-Virtual meetings are generally reserved for situations in which there are no major issues to be discussed.
-In the event of a virtual meeting, any voting member of the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging may request a face-to-face meeting if they feel that it is indicated.
-A quorum must be met.
-A quorum is defined as at least fifty percent (50%) of the voting membership. - a.
-The Practitioner must submit a completed application through VetPro. - b.
-The Facility: - 1) Verifies education and training; - 2) Verifies one active, current, unrestricted license from a State, Territory, or Commonwealth of the United States or the District of Columbia; - Receives confirmation on the declaration of health, by a physician designated by or acceptable to the facility, of the applicant's physical and mental capability to fulfill the requirement of the clinical privileges being sought; - 4) Queries licensure history through the Federation of State Medical Boards (FSMB) Physician Data Center and receives a response with no report documented; - 5) Receives confirmation from two peer references who are knowledgeable of and confirm the physician's competence, including at least one from the current or most recent employer(s) or institution(s) where the applicant holds or held privileges, or who would have reason to know the individual's professional qualifications. - 6) Verifies current comparable privileges held in another institution; and

-- 7) Receives a response from NPDB Continuous Query registration with no match. - 8) Verifies that there are no current or previously successful challenges to licensure. - 9) Verifies that there is no history of involuntary termination of Medical Staff membership at another organization. - 10) Verifies that there is no history of voluntary or involuntary limitation, reduction, denial, or loss of clinical privileges. - 11) Verifies that there is no history of final judgments adverse to the applicant in a professional liability action. - c.
-The Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging recommends appointment to the Medical Staff. - d.
-The recommendation by the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging must be acted upon by the Director. - e.
-Full credentialing must be completed within sixty (60) calendar days of the date of the Director's/Governing Body's signature and presented to the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging for approval. - 3.
+- (2) Verifies one active, current, unrestricted license from a State, Territory, or Commonwealth of the United States or the District of Columbia; - (3) Receives confirmation on the declaration of health, by a physician designated by or acceptable to the facility, of the applicant's physical and mental capability to fulfill the requirement of the clinical privileges being sought; - (4) Queries licensure history through the Federation of State Medical Boards (FSMB) Physician Data Center and receives a response with no report documented; - (5) Receives confirmation from two peer references who are knowledgeable of and confirm the physician's competence, including at least one from the current or most recent employer(s) or institution(s) where the applicant holds or held privileges, or who would have reason to know the individual's professional qualifications. - (6) Verifies current comparable privileges held in another institution; and - (7) Receives a response from NPDB-Continuous Query Registration with no match. - (8) Verifies that there are no current or previously successful challenges to licensure. - (9) Verifies that there is no history of involuntary termination of medical staff membership at another organization. - (10) Verifies that there is no history of voluntary limitation, reduction, denial, or loss of clinical privileges. - (11) Verifies that there is no history of final judgments adverse to the applicant in a professional liability action. - c.
+A delegated subcommittee of the Executive Committee of the Medical Staff consisting of at least two voting members of the full committee, recommends appointment to the medical staff. - d.
+The recommendation by the delegated subcommittee of the Executive Committee of the Medical Staff must be acted upon by the Facility Director. - e.
+Full credentialing must be completed within 60 calendar days of the date of the Director's/Governing Body's signature and presented to the Executive Committee of the Medical Staff for ratification. - 3.
 Emergency Care: Emergency care may be provided by any individual who is a member of the Medical Staff or who has been granted clinical privileges, within the scope of the individual's license, to save a patient's life or save the patient from serious harm.
-Once imminent danger has passed, the care of the patient should be transferred as appropriate. - 4.
-Disaster Privileges: As described in the VARHS Emergency Management Plan: - a.
-In the event of the implementation of the organization-wide disaster management plan, Disaster Privileges may be approved by the Chief of Staff/Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging if it is determined that it is not possible to handle the influx of patients with the existing Practitioners. - b.
-Disaster Privileges.
-In circumstances of disaster(s) in which the emergency management plan has been activated, the Director or the Chief of Staff or their designee may grant disaster privileges to LIPs who may be needed to meet emergent clinical requirements in the most efficient and expedited manner.
-Before a volunteer practitioner is considered eligible to function as a volunteer licensed independent practitioner, the hospital obtains the following:
+Once imminent danger has passed, the care of the patient should be transferred as appropriate.
+Emergency care may also be provided by properly supervised residents of the facility's affiliated residency training programs. - 4.
+Disaster Privileges: